GenericPirate/tmux/Contributing.md

   become closer to what is requested.

 ### Large things

+- Pass command arguments around as commands instead of as strings.
+Would need a custom getopt and argv/argc type (or perhaps better to parse directly into struct args).

 - Better layouts.
 For example it would be good if they were driven by hints rather than fixed positions and could be automatically reapplied after